• RECIPES

 Instructions

-• Prep your beans by trimming off the ends.
+• Prep your beans by washing and trimming off the ends.

-• Over medium heat, melt butter in and cook shallot, about 3-5 minutes.
+• Over medium heat, melt butter in and cook shallot, about 3-5 minutes (cook for about 10 minutes for a caramelized shallots).

 • Add garlic and cook until fragrant.